-- 1.1 To draw up and agree a Tor Bay Harbour Business Plan. - 1.2 Harbour customers and the wider community would expect the harbour authority to have a business plan. - 1.3 If the Harbour Committee work to an agreed Business Plan it will have a positive impact on our customers. - 2.
-Recommendation(s) for decision - 2.1 That the draft Tor Bay Harbour Business Plan 2009/2010 as set out in Appendix 1 be approved. - 2.2 That, subject to the views of the Harbour Committee, the Executive Head of Harbour and Marine Services and the Harbour Committee Chairman agree the final detail of the Tor Bay Harbour Business Plan 2009/2010, and sign the Acceptance Statement in Section 9. - 3.
+- 1.1 To draw up and agree a Tor Bay Harbour Business Plan. - 1.2 Harbour customers and the wider community would expect the harbour authority to have a business plan. - 1.3 If the Harbour Committee work to an agreed Business Plan it will have a positive impact on our customers.

+2. Recommendations for decision

+- 2.1 That the draft Tor Bay Harbour Business Plan 2010/2011 as set out in Appendix 1 be approved. - 2.2 That, subject to the views of the Harbour Committee, the Executive Head of Harbour and Marine Services and the Harbour Committee Chairman agree the final detail of the Tor Bay Harbour Business Plan 2010/2011, and sign the Acceptance Statement in Section 9. - 3.
 Key points and reasons for recommendations - 3.1 The Municipal Ports Review recommends that local authority owned ports and harbours should consider producing a business plan that looks at the future prospects of the port/harbour and how it will meet the requirements of stakeholders.
 The plan should review the strategy of the harbour and present measurable objectives.

 - 3.2 Report 28/2007 to the Harbour Committee, dated 8 February 2007, set out the recommendations of the Municipal Ports Review Working Party.
 The report also set out the way forward for the governance arrangements of Tor Bay Harbour. - 3.3 Annex 4 of Report 28/2007 contained a Municipal Ports Review Implementation Schedule.
 The Schedule indicates that a Tor Bay Harbour Business Plan should be drawn up and agreed by the end of March 2008. - 3.4 Report 78/2008 presented the Harbour Committee with a draft Tor Bay Harbour Business Plan 2008/2009 on 25 March 2008.
 Under Minute 623/2008 it was resolved that a workshop be arranged for the Members and Advisors to input into the Tor Bay Harbour Business Plan 2008/2009; and that, following the workshop the Director of Marine Services in consultation with the Harbour Committee Chairman, be authorised to finalise a working Business Plan for 2008/2009.
-The Tor Bay Harbour Business Plan 2009/2010, attached as Appendix 1, reflects many of the changes recommended by the workshop held in 2008. - 3.5 The layout and content of the draft Tor Bay Harbour Business Plan 2009/2010 as set out in Appendix 1 also follows the guidelines of the Municipal Ports Review, which makes reference to 'Modernising Trust Ports: A Guide to Good Governance'.
+The Tor Bay Harbour Business Plan 2010/11, attached as Appendix 1, reflects many of the changes recommended by the workshop held in 2008. - 3.5 The Tor Bay Harbour Business Plan 2010/2011 has followed the guidelines set out in the Municipal Ports Review, which also makes reference to 'Modernising Trust Ports: A Guide to Good Governance'.